 1. Scheduling Your On-Campus Interviews

-You can notify us of your interest in on-campus interviews by working directly with an account manager to schedule your recruiting activities.
+You can notify us of your interest in on-campus interviews by working directly with a relationship manager to schedule your recruiting activities.
 You can also submit an on-campus recruiting (OCR) Request form via CareerNet.
-An account manager will review your request and connect with you directly about your recruiting plans.
+A relationship manager will review your request and connect with you directly about your recruiting plans.

 Position Title and Description